joelbowen/dotfiles/README.md

 ## Setup Steps

-Setting up a new machine is done in two parts.
+Setting up a new machine is easy, done in two parts.

 ### Part 1: Install (Apps, Shell, Dotfiles, etc.)

--   Sign into the Mac App Store so that `mas` will be able to install App Store apps
+1. Sign into the Mac App Store so that `mas` will be able to install App Store apps
--   Run `sh ./install.sh`
+2. Run `sh ./install.sh`
--   Update some settings in **iTerm**
+3. Update some settings in **iTerm**
     -   Select a Powershell patched font for iTerm (Preferences → Profiles → Text)
         -   Currently, I'm using `Inconsolata for Powerline`
     -   Select a color theme for iTerm (Preferences → Profiles → Colors → Color Presets)